astropy/specreduce/docs/index.rst

             **Contributor's Guide**
             ^^^^^^^^^^^^^^^^^^^^^^^

-            Want to contribute to specreduce?
+            Want to contribute to Specreduce?
 Found a bug?
 The contributing guidelines will show you how to improve specreduce.

             +++